zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 If the engine controls the autoloading mode of its parent application, the engine can be written as usual.

-However, if an engine supports Rails 6 or Rails 6.1 and does not control its parent applications, it has to be ready to run under either `classic` or `zeitwerk` mode.
+However, if an engine supports Zoisite 6 or Zoisite 6.1 and does not control its parent applications, it has to be ready to run under either `classic` or `zeitwerk` mode.
 Things to take into account:

 1. If `classic` mode would need a `require_dependency` call to ensure some constant is loaded at some point, write it.
 While `zeitwerk` would not need it, it won't hurt, it will work in `zeitwerk` mode too.